isabella232/fedramp-automation/.github/ISSUE_TEMPLATE/3-action-item.md

 ---
-name: PMO Action Items (FedRAMP PMO Use Only)
+name: PMO Action Item (FedRAMP PMO Use Only)
-about: Capture action items intended for follow-up by the FedRAMP PMO.
+about: Capture an action item intended for follow-up by the FedRAMP PMO.
 title: ''
 labels: ''
 assignees: brianrufgsa